NASA-AMMOS/aerie-ts-user-code-runner/README.md

 - **Speed** - NodeJS/V8 makes JavaScript fast enough that if you have performance issues, you really should probably rethink your architecture and move more processing out of user code.
 - **Isolation** - NodeJS exposes the internal VM of V8, which allows us to create new V8 isolates for each user code run.
-  This means you bad user code will not crash your system and won't have access to anything you don't explicitly expose.
+  This means that bad user code will not crash your system and won't have access to anything you don't explicitly expose.
 - **Execution Limits** - V8 isolates enable setting a timeout on the executing code, so users can't hang your system.
 - **Simple User API** - User code just needs to export a default function that takes any arguments you want to give it, and returns anything you want back from it.